Baseball

 Patrick Cleburne (pronounced "clay burn") was born in Ireland in 1828, and moved to the United States in 1851.
 He landed first in Ohio but soon moved to Arkansas.
 He became a naturalized American citizen in 1860, and he was so grateful to the United States that he turned traitor almost immediately, joining a secessionist militia before Arkansas had even seceded.
 When Arkansas got around to seceding a few months later, that militia was absorbed into the Confederate Army.
 Cleburne proved to be a pretty good commander, and it wasn't long before he had risen to the rank of Major General.

 By 1863 Cleburne could see that the Confederacy was losing the war, and came up with what I'm sure he thought was a brilliant idea: let slaves join the army and promise those who joined freedom "within a reasonable time".
 In early 1864 he actually proposed this to other generals.
 This went over like the proverbial lead balloon.
 One commander called the idea "revolting to Southern sentiment, Southern pride, and Southern honor".
 Another said the idea would "contravene the principles upon which we fight".
-(Remember that fact the next time someone tries to tell you the Civil War wasn't about slavery.)
+(Remember these quotes the next time someone tries to tell you the Civil War wasn't about slavery, by the way.)
 Confederate president Jefferson Davis responded to the suggestion by ordering the generals to not even talk about it.
 The idea would resurface about a year later when Robert E. Lee suggested it as the Confederacy's only chance to survive.
 Cleburne probably would have felt vindicated by this but for the minor detail that he couldn't feel anything anymore, having been killed in battle a few months before.

 (That said, I'm not giving them the "Local" bonus.
 Lots of teams have a railroad, and while the railroad may have been important to Cleburne, I don't think Cleburne was ever important to the railroad.)